 Author: Mayoor Patel, DDS, MS

 It seems there is a new connection to sleep apnea every year, or lately it feels like every month.
 A new study suggests that sleep apnea is linked with Alzheimer’s.
 The link was seen between sleep apnea and high levels of the amyloid protein that is associated with Alzheimer’s disease.
 This connection indicates that older individuals who exhibit Alzheimer’s symptoms should be checked for sleep apnea too.
-Alzheimer’s is an awful disease that is suffered from by millions of people worldwide, however it can be made easier to live with when treated by organisations such as GYC Senior Care that use the most advanced methods of treating Alzheimer’s and other diseases with symptoms of dementia.
+Alzheimer’s is an awful disease that is suffered from by millions of people worldwide, however it can be made easier to live with when treated by organisations that use the most advanced methods of treating Alzheimer’s and other diseases with symptoms of dementia.

 What is the connection?

 Published in the American Journal of Respiratory and Critical Care Medicine, the study looks at obstructive sleep apnea (OSA) and the severity of its effect on amyloid burden in the elderly.
 Previous studies have suggested that sleep disturbances might contribute to amyloid deposits and accelerate cognitive decline in those at risk for Alzheimer’s.

 The study looked at 208 healthy people between the ages of 55 and 90 with normal cognition for sleep apnea.
 They then measured amyloid beta levels in participants’ cerebrospinal fluid.
 More than half of those that participated had OSA and 37 percent had mild cases while 17 percent had moderate to severe cases.
 The higher the level of amyloid beta in participants’ cerebrospinal fluid, the worse their sleep apnea was.